Posted on

 • Faster heating & more responsive on electric stoves than 5-ply stainless.

-• Easy to clean and serve from thanks to the helper handles (on larger pots).
+• Easy to hand wash and serve with, thanks to the helper handles (on larger pots).

 • Dishwasher-safe & metal utensil-safe.